Skip to content

 Receiving Messages via HTTP through a forward() action

-When a URL is specified as a route destination through a forward() action, Mailgun will perform an HTTP POST request into the URL using one of the two formats:
+When a URL is specified as a route destination through a forward() action, Mailgun will perform an HTTP POST request to the URL which contains a parsed version of the received email.
+The POST will be, either, Content-Type: application/x-www-form-urlencoded or Content-Type: multipart/form-data.
+We send multipart/form-data when the email has attachments.

 ParameterTypeDescription